ntk148v/til/amazon/courses/aws-saa-c03/README.md

       - Case notes
     - Detect Protected Health Information (PHI)
     - Store documents in Amazon S3, analyze real-time data with Kinesis Data Firehose, or use Amazon Transcribe to transcribe patient narratives into text that can be analyzed by Comprehend Medical
-- Amazon SageMaker:
+- AWS SageMaker:
   - Fully managed service for developers/data scientists to build ML models
   - Typically, difficult to do all the processes in one place + provision servers
   - Machine learning process (simplified): predicting your exam score
-- Amazon Forecast:
+- AWS Forecast:
   - Fully managed service that uses ML to deliver highly accurate forecasts
   - Example: predict the future sales of a raincoat
   - 50% more accurate than looking at the data itself
   - Reduce forecasting time from months to hours
   - Use cases: Product demand planning, financial planning, resource planning,...
   - Data -> S3 -> Forecase (Forecasting model) -> result
-- Amazon Kendra:
+- AWS Kendra:
   - Fully managed document search service powered by Machine Learning
   - Extract answers from within a document (text, pdf, HTML, ...)
   - Natural Language search capabilities